Groundskeeper Willie: Reception

 In 2006, Groundskeeper Willie was named the fourth-best peripheral character in the history of the show by IGN, who said "high-points for the character were being trained to be civilized, wrestling a wolf that was let loose in the school and becoming a substitute for the French language teacher – 'Bon jourrr!
 You cheese-eating surrender monkeys!'"
 IGN also named "My Fair Laddy", the only episode which centres around Willie, the best episode of the seventeenth season.
 Jim Slotek of Sun Media called Willie the ninth-best Simpsons supporting character, and also made a Top Ten quotes list, which included Willie's quote "Och, back to the loch wi' ye, Nessie", from "Selma's Choice".
 The Times reported in late-2005 that "he is the most instantly recognisable Scot in the world: better known than Billy Connolly or Ewan McGregor, even Sean Connery."
 The same article quotes Simpsons creator Matt Groening as saying "We wanted to create a school janitor that was filled with rage, sort of our tribute to angry janitors all over the world".

 Merchandising

 Three Groundskeeper Willie action figures were created by Playmates Toys for the World of Springfield series: Willie depicted in his usual appearance, released in 2001 in wave 4; "Ripped Willie", released in 2002 as part of wave 8; and "Kilted Willie", released in 2003 in wave 14.

+In 2015, Lego released a second series for their Simpsons Lego Minifigures theme.
+The second series features Groundskeeper Willie.
+In 2015, Groundskeeper Willie appeared as a non-playable character in the toys-to-life video game Lego Dimensions.
+In game, he only appears in the Simpsons levels and all his voice lines are archive audio from Dan Castellaneta.